 This hypothesis is unique in accounting for the striking speed of human intuition; in offering simple new routines to control the mind; in revealing hope for the future of Artificial Intelligence (AI).
 Does the mind contain a treasure trove of knowledge?
 How does it retrieve solutions to topical problems from such a store?
 These proposed explanations have been gathering millions of page views from around the world.
 The 1989 beginning of this exciting mission was a revealing insight from a Prolog AI Expert System.
 The Expert System could diagnose one out of 8 diseases hinged on the user entering answers to a long string of questions.
 In contrast, a doctor could identify a disease out of 8000, without questions, with just a glance.
-In an aha moment, the Expert System had pointed to a new algorithm, showing how the mind could spot patterns in milliseconds.
+These ideas stem from an "Aha!" moment, when the Expert System revealed a singular algorithm, which could be enabling the mind to identify and act on perceived patterns in milliseconds.

 The Prolog Expert System could diagnose 8 diseases, which shared 13 symptoms.
 It used an algorithm, a step by step procedure, for the diagnosis.
 Out of curiosity, I began testing an alternate algorithm in a spreadsheet.
 Its first step was to SELECT all diseases WITH a particular symptom.
 Contrary to my plan, the algorithm would DELETE all diseases WITHOUT the symptom.
 That reverse was caused by a chance double twist in its "if/then" logic.